We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - focusing on the dream as much as possible upon waking

 - writing down as much about the dream as possible upon waking

 - making recording dreams a routine

 There are factors that can potentially influence who remembers their dreams, how much of the dream remains intact, and how vivid it is.

 Age: Over time, a person is likely to experience changes in sleep timing, structure, and electroencephalographic (EEG) activity.

 Gender: A study of dreams experienced by 108 males and 110 females found no differences between the amount of aggression, friendliness, sexuality, male characters, weapons, or clothes that feature in the content.

 Sleep disorders: Dream recall is heightened in patients with insomnia, and their dreams reflect the stress associated with their condition.
-The dreams of people with narcolepsy may a more bizarre and negative tone.
+The dreams of people with narcolepsy may a

 Dream recall and well-being